grifdev26/interviewprep/lightbox/userpostapi/README.md

 if the database is restarted.

 ### Shutdown the API server and Database
-In order to shutdown both the API Server and PostgresSQL database run the following command
+In order to shutdown both the API Server and PostgreSQL database run the following command
 ```bash
 docker-compose down
 ```

 ### Database Persistence
-When using docker-compose to run the API Server and PostgresSQL database a volume named lightbox_pgdata gets created within your Docker container.
-This allows the PostgresSQL database to restart without losing data.
+When using docker-compose to run the API Server and PostgreSQL database a volume named lightbox_pgdata gets created within your Docker container.
+This allows the PostgreSQL database to restart without losing data.

 If at anypoint you would like to start with fresh data.
 You can remove the volume and re-run the docker-compose up command.